patchlevel/event-sourcing/docs/pages/clock.md

 # Clock

 We are using the clock to get the current datetime.
-This is needed to create the `recorded_on` datetime for the events.
+This is needed to create the `recorded_on` datetime for the event stream.
 We have two implementations of the clock, one for the production and one for the tests.
 But you can also create your own implementation that is PSR-20 compatible.
 For more information see [here](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).

 ## SystemClock

-This uses the native system clock to return the DateTimeImmutable instance - in this case `new DateTimeImmutable()`.
+This uses the native system clock to return the `DateTimeImmutable` instance.

 ```php
 use Patchlevel\EventSourcing\Clock\SystemClock;